syrin02/msposapp/README.md

 - Self-contained: The intention is to promote the conversion of physical point of sale machines to virtual.
 The POS servers need to be independant of each other.
 (If one is affected by an outage or other, no one else is effected.)
 Normally, it is the intention to move toward a distributed environment when moving toward cloud-hosted environments.

+- Ipsec VPN connection information for each remote location wanting to use this server.

 Design